hughjonesd/santoku/cran-comments.md

 * 0/0/0 on OS X
 * 0/0/0 on travis
 * 0/0/0 on appveyor
-* OK on win-builder release
+* 1 note (recent update) on win-builder
-* win-builder devel was down
-* OK on rhub release on Ubuntu 16.04
-* other rhub was down
+* 1 irreproducible error on rhub, probably a glitch